Foreign policy of the Carter administration: South Korea

-Carter was outraged at human rights abuses in South Korea under President Park Chung-hee.
+Carter was outraged at human rights abuses in South Korea under President Park Chung Hee.
 He responded by ordering the withdrawal of troops from South Korea, which had hosted a large force that guaranteed American protection against North Korea.
 Opponents of the withdrawal feared that North Korea would invade.
 Japan and South Korea both protested the move, as did many members of Congress, the Pentagon, and the State Department.
 After a strong backlash, Carter delayed the withdrawal, and ultimately only a fraction of the forces left Korea.
-Carter's attempt weakened the government of Park Chung-hee, who was assassinated in 1979.
+Carter's attempt weakened the government of Park Chung Hee, who was assassinated in 1979.

+After General Chun Doo-hwan overthrew the government during both the Coup d'état of December Twelfth and the Coup d'état of May Seventeenth and established yet another dictatorship, the students and local residents of the city of Gwangju in Jeolla Province rose up in revolt against the newly founded military dictatorship and demanded democracy.
+President Carter helped provide assistance to Chun by allowing him to consolidate and cement his grip on power, such as giving approval to Chun's plans to deploy the ROK military divisions stationed at the DMZ south towards Gwangju.
+Carter's support for Chun gave him the much needed legitimacy and support he needed to crush the Gwangju Uprising, which led to the deaths and disappearances of hundreds.
+Even decades after the Gwangju massacre, Carter never publicly commented on his role in assisting Chun to crush the pro-democracy uprising.

 Indonesia

 The Carter administration continued the Nixon and Ford administration's policy of supporting the "New Order" in Indonesia under Suharto.
 Although the regime was usually classified as a dictatorship by foreign observers, it was still supported by the U.S. due to its strong opposition to Communism.
 The Carter administration continued to support the regime, even in spite of its violation of human rights in the December 1975 invasion and occupation of East Timor.